SmirnovValeriy/computer-vision/README.md

 11. Tracking

 In the repository you can see solutions to the tasks.
 All of them are written on Python 3.
 Read a description for each task.

+All tasks description and tests are prepared by [Computer Graphics & Multimedia Laboratory of MSU](graphics.cs.msu.ru).